-Medical technology companies are vulnerable to business risks.
-Issues may arise from competitors, regulatory requirements and challenges inherent to innovation and the financial mechanisms driving R&D efforts.
+Medical technology and life science companies are among the most forward-thinking organizations today whose innovation introduces uncharted risks and exposures.
+Whether from competitors, regulatory requirements or the financial mechanisms driving R&D efforts, properly minimizing your exposure to risk is critical to ongoing success.
 Appropriate comprehensive insurance coverages can help prevent an unplanned event from becoming a severe financial loss.
-OneBeacon offers superior protection and peace of mind for companies of all sizes, domestically and internationally.
+Through OneBeacon’s Medical Technology Solutions™ protection, you gain superior protection and peace of mind, both domestically and internationally.

-Our international solution can provide policyholders with instant, reliable service worldwide.
-By extending our domestic policies to cover foreign risks, our insureds enjoy the same broad coverage for their international exposures as they do for their domestic losses.
-In addition, our working relationships with allied insurers throughout Europe, Asia/Pacific and Latin/South America enable us to tailor business loss protection to best meet our insured’s unique needs when foreign local coverage is required.
+Our international solution can provide you with instant, reliable service worldwide.
+By extending our domestic policies to cover foreign risks, our insureds enjoy the same broad coverage for their international exposures as they do for their domestic.
+In addition, our partnership with one of the industry’s largest international networks enables us to tailor business loss protection to best meet our insured’s unique foreign needs, through locally admitted solutions.
 Our Global Solutions program for U.S. policyholders includes:

 The medical technology (MedTech) or life science companies we consider create medical products and technologies used in healthcare, but do not provide healthcare services directly to patients.